Asbestos in the Military

 Gdansk military port.

-History of Asbestos Use in the Military
+Asbestos in the Military – History of Use in the Military

 Asbestos is a naturally occurring mineral that manufacturers have been using to reinforce materials since early as 2500 B.C.E.
 Other civilizations around the world also applied the mineral in several capacities.
 At the turn of the 19th century, however, modern industries began to incorporate the mineral.
 This led the U.S. military to do the same.
 Asbestos’s strength, flexibility, and heat resistance made it the answer to everything the military needed.
 People used it to reinforce textiles, insulation, concrete, and machines.